l2lam/UBMP4-Intro-1-Input-Output/README.md

 2. Transmitting - repeated sends the message

+   > LED4 will flash the recorded morse code

 The program starts in the Accepting Input state.
-Users toggle between states by pressing SW2
+Users toggle between states by pressing SW2.

 ## Receiver Mode